jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 ### Gradle

-#### Using JUnit's own Gradle Plugin

-You should _no longer use_ JUnit's own Gradle Plugin because support was discontinued starting with version 1.3.0.

-#### Using Gradle's Built-in Support

 Since version 4.6, Gradle has
 [built-in support for the JUnit platform](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.testing.Test.html).
 Set up is rather simple; here are the relevant parts of a project's `build.gradle` file: